zliu/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 <tbody>
 <tr>
 <td>Terraform</td>
-<td><ul><li>3 {{site.data.keyword.Bluemix_notm}} virtual servers that run Centos 7.x</li><li>1 {{site.data.keyword.Bluemix_notm}} load balancer</li></ul></td>
+<td><ul><li>Three {{site.data.keyword.Bluemix_notm}} virtual servers that run Centos 7.x</li><li>One {{site.data.keyword.Bluemix_notm}} load balancer</li></ul></td>
 </tr>
 <tr>
 <td>Ansible</td>
-<td><ul><li>2 Apache (httpd) app server</li><li>1 Mariadb</li><li>WordPress</li></ul></td>
+<td><ul><li>Two Apache (HTTPd) app servers</li><li>One Mariadb</li><li>WordPress</li></ul></td>
 </tr>
 </tbody>
 </table>

-This tutorial intends to demonstrate the capability of building web sites on {{site.data.keyword.Bluemix_notm}} infrastructure with secure networking, and does not intend to provide a fully operational Wordpress deployment.
+This tutorial intends to demonstrate the capability of building websites on {{site.data.keyword.Bluemix_notm}} infrastructure with secure networking, and does not intend to provide a fully operational Wordpress deployment.
 To run this tutorial, the infrastructure costs that incur are restricted to the virtual servers and the load balancer that are provisioned as part of this tutorial.
 No costs are required for DNS domain names or SSL/TLS certificates.
 All infrastructure resources are provisioned with an hourly billing type.
 The actual costs for you depend on the type of virtual server that you provision and the number of hours that you use your infrastructure resources.
 As a result of limiting the costs for this tutorial, the website in WordPress is not configured with HTTPS security.
 {: important}

 ## Objectives